 Gently teaching your baby to fall asleep on his own as a newborn is a big step to skipping sleep training later.
 When your baby knows how to and consistently goes to sleep on his own, the need to sleep train is pretty much eliminated.

 Another good way to teach your newborn to sleep better is to start a consistent bedtime and night routine.
 Bedtime routines help to give your baby sleep cues.
 Sleep cues are pretty much anything that your baby associates with sleep.
 Maybe it’s a bath, or bedtime story, or nursing.

 When you begin your bedtime routine, it tips your baby off that it’s almost time to go to sleep.
 In turn, it can help your baby to start to feel sleepy and relax.

 Having a good routine can also help your baby get back to sleep after a night feeding, for all the same reasons.

 Personally, I would not recommend trying to sleep train, but instead focusing on instilling good routines and sleep foundations.
 Ultimately, this will be far more effective than trying to sleep train.

-I also highly recommend taking the baby sleep course Baby, We’re Home.
-Now Let’s Sleep!
+I also highly recommend taking Andrea’s newborn sleep course.
 I know you’ll learn a lot from it, and it will set you and your baby up for sleeping success.
 You’ll also get access to the private Facebook group, which will allow you to get individualized help and support as needed.

 Comment below and let me know how your newborn is sleeping!
 Are you a fan of sleep training, or teaching good sleeping habits early on?